Tests and Applications of a Peripheral Interference Theory of Reading

 Overview of the Plan

-The plan expands my recent model, PONG (Snell, 2024, Psych Rev), with a groundbreaking perspective on visuo-spatial attention to capture many reading behaviours (WP1).
+The plan expands my recent model, PONG (Snell, 2024, Psych Rev), with a groundbreaking perspective on visuo-spatial attention to capture many reading behaviors (WP1).
 The exciting prospect is that PONG, in a single stroke, informs three big debates:

 1. Parallel processing (WP2)